How Thermoelectric Generators Work: Practical Power, Efficiency, and Applications

-The focus of the rest this post is thermoelectric generators.
+The focus of the rest of this post is thermoelectric generators.

 How does a Thermoelectric Generator utilize the Seebeck Effect?